eoezkaya/RoDeO/README.md

 - Gradient and tangent enhaced surrogate modeling

-Build Support

 External Libraries
  - RoDeO uses the linear algebra library Armadillo.
 Therefore, before compiling RoDeO sources, Armadillo must be installed in the system.
+To download Armadillo and see the documentation please refer to https://arma.sourceforge.net/

+Build Support

+- RoDeO uses cmake utility for the compilation and the build process.
+- First go to the src directory and call cmake:
+-- cmake -B ../build/